 Can mushrooms save the honey bees?

-Fungi Perfecti LLC proposes the use of fungal extracts for honey bee health.
-She said, “the approach is simple and scalable,” and involves mixing fungal extracts such as Ganoderma resinaceum, Ganoderma lucidum, and Fomes fomentarious, into sugar water used by commercial beekeepers to supplement foraged flower nectar.
+This project proposes the use of fungal extracts for honey bee health.
+The approach is meant to be simple and scalable, and involves mixing fungal extracts such as Ganoderma resinaceum, Ganoderma lucidum, and Fomes fomentarious, into sugar water used by commercial beekeepers to supplement foraged flower nectar.
 The fungal extracts reduce viruses implicated in Colony Collapse Disorder (CCD), extends bee lifespan, and upregulates critical mechanisms of detoxification.
 The fungi also parasitize Varroa mites, reducing them as a threat while remaining mostly harmless to adult bees and brood.
-Davis proposes that the use of fungal extracts is a viable solution for both commercial and backyard beekeepers.
-Fungi Perfecti LLC has partnered with Washington State University to research the extracts.
-Learn more by watching this Scientific American video: How a Mushroom Could Solve the Honeybee Crisis.
+The use of fungal extracts is proposed as a viable solution for both commercial and backyard beekeepers.
+Washington State University is researching the extracts.

 A look inside the hive with ultrasound